mono/TsToCSharp/docs/Usage.md

 $ npm start [options] path/to/file/definition.d.ts
 ```

-The output will reside in the same path as the definition file and will have a `.cs` extension.
+By default the generated file will reside in the same path as the definition file and will have a `.cs` extension.

-If the CLI interface was setup by following the instructions [Command Line Interface](#command-line-interface) below.

 ## Command Line Options